 Medical malpractice cases can be complicated and often involve expert medical testimony.
 This also means that they can be tough to win, which is why having an experienced medical malpractice lawyer on your side is crucial.

-If you are considering hiring a medical malpractice attorney, you want to be sure to make the right choice for you.
+If you are considering whether to hire a medical malpractice attorney, you want to be sure to make the right choice for you.
 These questions can help you make that decision and are a useful starting point for your first conversation with a medical malpractice lawyer.